Tribe's Guide to

 First court date

 The first court date of a property case in the Federal Circuit Court, after documents have been filed, is a form of case assessment.
-The judicial officer, likely a Registrar, will review the status of the documentation and attempt to assist the parties towards resolution by conducting a short, strong version of mediation from the bench.
+The judicial officer will review the status of the documentation and attempt to assist the parties towards resolution by conducting a short, strong version of mediation from the bench.
 They may deliver frank assessments of the apparent strengths and weaknesses of one or both parties’ cases.
-There are likely to be procedural orders about next-steps for all parties and in court.
+There are likely to be procedural orders about ‘next steps’ for all parties and in court.

 All parties to a case in the family court should familiarise themselves with the relevant law.
 In the case of a property settlement, the most important provisions are at sections 79(4) and 75(2) of the Family Law Act, for married parties, and sections 90SM(4) and 90SF(3) for former de factos.